vmware/kube-fluentd-operator/README.md

 </source>
 ```

-The `labels` parameter is similar to the `$labels` macro and can filter out logs based on the pod labels.
-The `<parse>` directive is optional and if omitted a `@type none` will be used.
-If you know the format of the log file you can be more explicity and specify it, for example `@type apache2` or `@type json`.
+The `labels` parameter is similar to the `$labels` macro and helps the daemon locate all pods that might log to the given file path.
+The `<parse>` directive is optional and if omitted the default `@type none` will be used.
+If you know the format of the log file you can explicity specify it, for example `@type apache2` or `@type json`.

 The above configuration would translate at runtime to something similar to this: